-3273.
+3271.
 Banners.
 Any business may have a maximum of one banner mounted on the building facade.
-Such banners may pictorially represent the nature of the business and may only include verbiage to the extent that the block of verbiage does not exceed 15% of the total area of the banner.
+Banners may also be erected on light or utility poles on private property displaying common or season themes, up to a maximum of one banner per fifty (50) parking spaces constructed on the premise.
+Banners erected on public property shall require the approval of the Board of Selectmen.
+Banners may pictorially represent the nature of the business and may only include verbiage to the extent that the block of verbiage does not exceed 15% of the total area of the banner.
 A banner shall not exceed 15 square feet.
 3280.
 Signs Requiring a Sign Permit in the Residential Districts.
-One sign either attached or freestanding, pertaining to an apartment development or a permitted non-residential principal use such as farms, farm stands, nurseries, greenhouses, and similar uses may be erected upon a lot provided no other sign(s) permitted by this bylaw shall be on the same lot.
-The display area of the sign shall not exceed 10 square feet and if freestanding the height measured from grade to the uppermost part of the sign shall not exceed twelve feet.
-The freestanding sign shall not be located within 10 feet of any street or property line.
+One sign either attached or freestanding, pertaining to a multi-unit development or a permitted non-residential principal use such as farms, farm stands, nurseries, greenhouses, child care centers and similar uses may be erected upon a lot provided no other sign(s) permitted by this bylaw shall be on the same lot.
+The sign face shall not exceed ten (10) square feet and, if freestanding, the height shall not exceed ten (10) feet and the distance from the ground to the bottom of the sign shall not exceed 40% of the height of the sign.
+The freestanding sign shall not be located within ten feet (10') of any street or property line.